MeshInspector/MeshInspector.github.io/README.md

 ## Update used doxygen version
-Some parts of the documentation generation are sensitive to the doxygen version When updating the doxygen version, check these things
+Some parts of the documentation generation are sensitive to the doxygen version When updating the doxygen version, you need to check and update the following files if necessary:
+- ./html_header.html
+- ./html_footer.html
+You can try updating them using the following instructions:

 1. Prepare html_header.html